larammerce/docs/8.x/theme-development/articles.md

 [[toc]]

-On all sites, including store sites, there is a section where the content of the blog is introduced.
-A blog article is content written on a blog page.
-A blog page is an online journal or informational website usually belonging to a single individual or business that has its content displayed in reverse chronological order.

-Blog articles are often well researched, articulated and edited so that the reader finds them helpful and engaging.
-Blog articles can have varying topics and different tones of writing.
-They can also be written for websites provided they have a section for it.

-Blog articles need to be relatable and the writers often express themselves.
-These articles also encourage the readers to engage with the writer and often include images that relate to the topic.

-Blog articles invite conversation so readers can engage.
-A website’s content is often made up of various images and text that inform and guide you through the website.
-Websites do sometimes have a blog section for their blog articles.
+On every website, including e-commerce ones, there is a section to manage the blog posts related to the business.
+So Larammerce also has this too.

 The content of a magazine or blog in Larammerce is a separate entity that is defined and stored as an object that you can display in the layout design in different places.

 Each blog post or article includes the following:

 * Unique link
-* separate page
+* Separate page
-* category
+* Category
-* A set of tags
+* SEO description & tags

-Now that you are familiar with the nature of the article, let's look at the properties and how the article is displayed in the Larammerce system.
+Now that you are familiar with the nature of the article, let's look at the properties and how the article is managed in the Larammerce system.

 ### Article properties table

-The article is a system object in itself and can display properties on the pages of the article.
+The article is a system entity(object) itself and can be modified/displayed by its properties on any Template project's pages.

-On each page of the blog list, there is a series of categories after entering one of them, passing the `$article` variable from the controller to the blade.
-Then with `foreach` display, these article features `image`, `title`, `create_at`, and `short_content`.

 If you go to the article model, you can see the properties of this object.
 The properties of the article are shown in the table below: